 Part X — Special powers and duties of the Commissioner and Registrar

-180. Power to the Commissioner to require explanation and production of documents
+180. Power to Commissioner to require explanation and production of documents

 The Commissioner may by summons under his hand in form in the Twenty-fifth Schedule require the proprietor or mortgagee or other person interested in any land under or proposed to be brought under the operation of this Act in respect of which any transfer, lease, mortgage, charge, carbon right, carbon covenant, tree plantation agreement or other dealing or any discharge from any mortgage or charge or any surrender of a carbon right, carbon covenant or plantation interest is proposed to be transacted or registered or in respect of which any transmission is proposed to be registered to appear at a time and place to be appointed in such summons and give any explanation concerning such land or any document affecting the title thereto and to produce any grant certificate of title will mortgage or other instrument or document in his possession or within his control affecting such land or the title thereto; and the Commissioner is hereby authorised to examine upon oath (which oath he is hereby empowered to administer) any such proprietor mortgagee or other person as aforesaid; and any such proprietor mortgagee or other person who shall fail refuse or neglect to attend the Commissioner for the purpose of being examined or to produce any such document or to allow the same to be inspected or shall refuse or neglect to give any such explanation as aforesaid shall be liable on any such default to be dealt with as in the case of a contempt of the Supreme Court; and if the information or document withheld appears to the Commissioner to be material the Registrar shall not be bound to proceed with the transaction.